-Neurologists are skilled diagnosticians who reach accurate diagnoses by taking detailed histories, performing thorough neurological examinations, and investigating patients rationally by using tools such as imaging, lumbar puncture (LP), neurophysiology, and/or neuropsychology.
-Neurologists are expected to be skilled in the interpretation of nerve conduction studies (NCS), electromyography (EMG), and electroencephalography (EEG).
-They also:
+Paediatric neurologists are skilled diagnosticians who reach accurate diagnoses by taking detailed histories, performing thorough neurological examinations, and investigating patients rationally by using tools such as imaging, lumbar puncture, neurophysiology, and/or genetics.
+They are expected to be familiar with neurophysiological investigations.